 He also served as Member Secretary, Civil Services Examination Reforms Committee headed by Professor Y.K.
 Alagh in UPSC.
 Shri Khan was also a Member of the UPSC delegation that visited Australia and Singapore to study their Public Service Commissions.
 UPSC Member Profiles

 Prashanta Kumar Mishra, former Uttar Pradesh Chief Secretary, is a 1972 batch Indian Administrative Services (IAS) Officer of UP Cadre.
 In his career spanning over 36 years has held several important assignments both in the state of UP and in the centre

-His assignments at the Centre included Director General of Nehra Yuva Kendra Sangathan, Additional Secretary in the Ministry of Defence, Special Secretary and Financial Adviser in the Ministry of Civil Aviation and Parliamentary Affairs Secretary.
+His assignments at the Centre included the Director-General of Nehra Yuva Kendra Sangathan, Additional Secretary in the Ministry of Defence, Special Secretary and Financial Adviser in the Ministry of Civil Aviation, and Parliamentary Affairs Secretary.

 Shri Vijay Singh

-His assignments at the Centre included Director in the Department of Cultural Affairs, Joint Secretary in the Ministry of Health and Family Welfare, Additional Secretary in the Ministry of Commerce, Ministry of Information and Broadcasting and Ministry of Finance.
+His assignments at the Centre included a Director in the Department of Cultural Affairs, a Joint Secretary in the Ministry of Health and Family Welfare, an Additional Secretary in the Ministry of Commerce, a Ministry of Information and Broadcasting, and a Ministry of Finance.

 Former Secretary of the Department of Administrative Reforms and Public Grievances.